AKASH2907/AKASH2907/README.md

 </a>
 --->

-- 🔭 I’m 1st year Ph.D. student at University of Central Florida.
+- 🔭 I’m a 1st year Ph.D. student at the University of Central Florida.
-- 🌱 I’m currently working on Self-supervised learning.
+- 🌱 I’m currently working in the area of Self-supervised representation learning.
-- ⚡ Fun fact: I'm a Barca fan (Messi4ever).

 <!--
 [![Twitter: imthepk](https://img.shiels.io/twitter/follow/imthepk?style=social)](https://twitter.com/imthepk)